aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 - Try **kci-dev** with your tree this week
 - Share your top 3 pain points in Kernel QA
 - Join the KernelCI community calls / Matrix
-- Contribute docs, plugins, and issue repros
+- Contribute docs, plugins, and issue reports

 ---
 # Thank You!